stepminer/NAFTA_Pesticide_Use/README.md

 ## Conclusion

 The NAFTA Pesticide Use App offers a comprehensive tool for exploring pesticide usage data across NAFTA countries.
-While the current version of the app is too resource-intensive for deployment, the static images provided here showcase its powerful capabilities.
-Future optimizations could allow for a more lightweight version suitable for web deployment, enabling wider accessibility and use.
+While the current version of the app is too resource-intensive for FULL deployment, the lightweight version here showcases its powerful capabilities.
+Future optimizations could allow for adding more features suitable for web deployment, enabling wider analytics accessibility and use.